Saundra Brown Armstrong: Education and career

 Born in Oakland, California, Armstrong received an Associate of Arts degree from Merritt College in 1967 and a Bachelor of Arts degree from California State University, Fresno in 1969.
-She was the first female black police officer in the Oakland Police Department where she served from 1970 to 1977.
+She was the first black policewoman in the Oakland Police Department where she served from 1970 to 1977.
 She then received a Juris Doctor from the University of San Francisco School of Law in 1977.
 She was a judicial extern, California Court of Appeals in 1977, and was a deputy district attorney in Alameda County, California from 1978 to 1979 and from 1980 to 1982.
 From 1979 to 1980, she was a senior consultant to the California Assembly Committee on Criminal Justice.
 She was a trial attorney of Public Integrity Section of the United States Department of Justice from 1982 to 1983, and then served as a Commissioner on the Consumer Product Safety Commission from 1983 to 1986, and on the United States Parole Commission from 1986 to 1989.
 She was a Judge on the Alameda Superior Court, California from 1989 to 1991.